hugogirard/apimPrivateVnet/README.md

 - Install the official [Powershell](https://github.com/rmbolger/Posh-ACME) **Let's Encrypt client**

+- Dotnet 3.1 SDK

-Here the [list](https://letsencrypt.org/docs/client-options/) of all supported clients if you want to implement your own logic.
+Here the [list](https://letsencrypt.org/docs/client-options/) of all supported clients if you want to implement your own logic for the **Let's Encrypt Certificate**.

-### Create an Azure Key Vault ###

-If you don't have an Azure Key Vault this is the first step, refer to the [Microsoft Doc](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal) to create one.

 ### Create Azure DNS Public Zone